-Neither event is pleasant, but when a divorce and bankruptcy are occurring simultaneously, it can add tremendous stress on a couple.
+Neither event is pleasant, but when divorce and bankruptcy are occurring simultaneously, it can add tremendous stress on a couple.
 The divorce is, by nature, going to shift debt and couples are focusing not on their shared budget, but one of a single person.
-Because so many divorces occur due to financial problems, many question how many marriages could be saved were the financial burdens eased.
+Because so many divorces occur due to financial problems, many questions how many marriages could be saved were the financial burdens eased.
 It’s all too often, however, that this possibility comes after the couple has parted ways.
 So how can you juggle both events – or for that matter, possibly prevent a divorce?

 According to a 2009 study by Jeffrey Dew at the Utah State University, one of the best indicators of marital discord is what he terms “financial disagreements.”
 Couples who “disagree about finances once a week” are over 30 percent more likely to get divorced than couples that report “disagreeing about finances a few times a month.”
 Further, couples who disagree about money less than once per month run a 30 to 40 percent increase in the risk of divorce.
 This rate increases steeply when the partners fight several times per month, once a week, several times a week, to almost daily, when the risk increases to 125 percent to 160 percent.
 As Dew explained, “money disputes are the best harbinger of divorce.”

 This raises the question: if money problems were not an issue, would any of these marriages have a fighting chance?
 The numbers suggest more marriages would stay intact.
 And if that’s the case, isn’t it worth it to consider bankruptcy before you call your divorce lawyer?